Multiplicity dependence of $\Upsilon$ production at forward rapidity in pp collisions at $\sqrt{s}$ = 13 TeV: Analysis

 \section{Analysis}

-The production of $\Upsilon$ at forward rapidity is studied as a function of the charged-particle multiplicity measured at central rapidity.
+The production of $\Upsilon$ at forward rapidity ($2.5 < y < 4.0$) is studied as a function of the charged-particle multiplicity measured at central rapidity ($|\eta| < 1$).
 The $\Upsilon$ yield (d$N_{\Upsilon}$/d$y$) and the pseudorapidity charged-particle multiplicity density (d$N_{\mathrm {ch}}$/d$\eta$) are both measured for INEL$>0$ events.

 Beam--gas events are rejected using timing cuts on the signals of the two V0 hodoscopes and the correlation between the number of clusters and track segments reconstructed in the SPD.
-Only events satisfying specific quality criteria for the primary vertex determination were further selected for the analysis.
-In particular, the precision of the SPD vertex is required to be better than $0.25$~cm along the $z$~axis; the longitudinal interaction point position is required to be within $|z_{\mathrm {vtx}}| < 10$~cm in order to ensure a uniform acceptance of the SPD when counting the tracklets in the region $|\eta| < 1$.
+Only events satisfying specific quality criteria for the primary vertex determination are selected.
+In particular, the precision of the vertex reconstructed with the SPD is required to be better than $0.25$~cm along the $z$~axis; the longitudinal interaction point position is required to be within $|z_{\mathrm {vtx}}| < 10$~cm in order to minimize the variation of acceptance of the SPD when counting the tracklets in the region $|\eta| < 1$.
 Pileup in the SPD integration time ($\simeq$ 300 ns) is reduced to a negligible contamination by removing events with multiple SPD vertices~\cite{ALICE:2015olq, ALICE:2021zkd}.

 The charged-particle multiplicity, d$N_{\mathrm {ch}}$/d$\eta$, is estimated by counting the number of SPD tracklets in $|\eta|<1$.
 To take into account the SPD acceptance variation with time and with the vertex position $z_{\mathrm {vtx}}$ in the data sample considered, a data-driven event-by-event correction method is applied, similar to the one described in Ref.~\cite{Abelev:2012rz}.
 This method consists in equalizing the measured $\langle N_{\mathrm{trk}} \rangle (z_{\mathrm{vtx}})$ profile to its maximum value ($\langle N_{\mathrm{trk}}\rangle^\mathrm{max} = 11.73)$, where the correction term is smeared with a Poissonian distribution to mimic the event-by-event fluctuations.
 In the following, the tracklet multiplicity after the equalization procedure is referred to as the ``corrected'' tracklet multiplicity, $N_{\mathrm {trk}}^{\mathrm {corr}}$.
+In the analysis discussed in this paper, the events are grouped in $N_{\mathrm{trk}}^{\mathrm{corr}}$ classes: the resulting values of the self-normalized multiplicity for the considered event classes (where only events with $N_{\mathrm {trk}}^{\mathrm {corr}} > 1$ are used) are summarized in Table~\ref{t:finalRelNch}.